Qiskit/benchpress/README.md

 - **XFAIL** - The test fails in an irrecoverable manner, and is therefore tagged as failed rather than being executed.
 E.g. the test tries to use more memory than is available.

+### Test runtime

+Running the full suite of tests will easily take a week or more if executed in serial, e.g. so that memory bandwidth or multiprocessing usage does no skew results.
+Users can always select a subset of tests to reduce this overall time.

 ## Open-source packages